 New Jersey’s official guide to getting a restraining order can be found here.
 The court will have all of the court forms you need to complete.

 What do I do if I do not qualify for protection as a victim of domestic violence but I still need protection from someone?

 If you do not qualify for protection as a victim of domestic violence but need protection from someone (including a stranger, an acquaintance, or another person not covered under a domestic violence protection order), you might qualify for some other type of order.
 Contact VictimConnect at (855) 484-2846 or a lawyer for more information.
-You can find a lawyer using the New Jersey Bar’s website.
+You can find a lawyer New Jersey county bar associations’ lawyer referral services.
 If you cannot afford a lawyer, information about free-and low-cost legal help is available from Legal Services of New Jersey at (732) 572-9100.